aksh-josh/parshva-jeweller-vto/README.md

 than the raw product photos alone, so:
 - classical augmentation (rotation, lighting, cropping) expanded the image set for training
-- synthetic try-on frames were generated offline (using diffusion-based image generation) to give the accuracy model examples of both good and bad jewelry placement to learn from
+- synthetic try-on frames were generated offline (using diffusion-based image generation) to give the model examples of both good and bad jewelry placement to learn from
 - The role of the model is it generates completely new image, while preserving the important features from the original image.
 - In simple words, it changes the lighting, background but keeps the image shape and size same.